 2.3.4.1 Primary Voltage

 The primary voltage to be used will be determined by NOTL Hydro for both NOTL Hydro-owned and Customer-owned transformation.
-Depending on what voltage of the plant that Lies Along, the preferred primary voltage will be at 27.6/ 16 kV grounded wye, three phase, four-wire system.
-However, in some areas, the primary voltage will be 4.16/2.4 kV three phase, four wire.
+Depending on the voltage of the plant that Lies Along, the preferred primary voltage will be 27.6/ 16 kV grounded wye, three phase, four-wire.
+However, in some areas, the primary voltage will be 4.16/2.4 kV grounded wye, three phase, four wire.

-Customers requiring a new service or a change to an existing service should consult NOTL Hydro engineering department to verify voltage supply to determine the type of equipment that will be required to take supply from NOTL Hydro.
+Customers requiring a new service or a change to an existing service should consult the NOTL Hydro engineering department to verify voltage supply to determine the type of equipment that will be required to take supply from NOTL Hydro.

-2.3.4.2 Supply Voltage Offerings
+2.3.4.2 Secondary Supply Voltage Offerings

 Depending on the type of distribution plant that Lies Along, the preferred secondary voltage may be: